home-assistant/home-assistant.io/source/_integrations/config.markdown

 ### Customization

 This section enables you to customize entities within Home Assistant.
-Use this to set friendly names, change icons, hide entities, and modify other attributes.
+Use this to set friendly names, change icons, and modify other attributes.